Friday, November 25, 2005

 My name is Ken Kelsey and my industry is Promotional Products previously known as Advertising Specialties.

-KelseyPromo.
+I have been working with Promotional Products since 1972 along with my wife of 43 years and our daughter.
+Our company name is KelseyPromo.
 The business has helped us put our two daughters through college and has given my wife Barbara and I the opportunity to travel to many parts of the world.

-calendars, tote bags, golf products, awareness bracelets, display products, coffee mugs, glasses, business gifts, jackets, food gifts, polo shirts, key rings, corn plastic mugs, minimaps, and thousands more products that are sold around the world every day.
+Promotional Products are useful products with an advertising imprint.
+Examples are t-shirts, pens, calendars, tote bags, golf products, awareness bracelets, display products, coffee mugs, glasses, business gifts, jackets, food gifts, polo shirts, key rings, corn plastic mugs, minimaps, and thousands more products that are sold around the world every day.

 In upcoming journals, I'll talk about what we need for artwork and cover some of the many unique products in our industry.